 Those associated with Arizona non-criminal justice agencies are required to apply for NCJCP (Non-Criminal Justice Compliance Program) before retrieving Central State Repository criminal history details.

-How to Obtain an Arizona Background Check Online
+How To Obtain an Arizona Background Check Online

 Conducting a background check is another way to retrieve criminal history records.
 However, someone’s criminal history isn’t the only thing that shows up on a background check.
 What comes up in typical background screens includes a person’s driver history, any aliases, and past and current addresses.